gbmhunter/blog/content/programming/languages/c-sharp/windows-office-application-interface.md

 Selection is just another name for 'current cursor position'.

-To jump to the last line in a document, use the method
+To jump to the last line in a document, use the method:

 ```c#
 wordApp.Selection.EndKey();
 ```

-To insert a break (e.g. line, page) at the current cursor position, use the method
+To insert a break (e.g. line, page) at the current cursor position, use the method:

 ```c#
 wordApp.Selection.InsertBreak(...);